Skip to main content

 Accident Insurance

 Protection against occupational accidents and diseases.
-Employer pays the contributions.
+The employer pays the contributions.

 Long-term Care Insurance